qmk/qmk_firmware/docs/getting_started_introduction.md

 # Introduction

 This page attempts to explain the basic information you need to know to work with the QMK project.
-It assumes that you are familiar with navigating a UNIX shell, but does not assume you are familiar with C or with compiling using make.
+It assumes that you are familiar with navigating a Unix shell, but does not assume you are familiar with C or with compiling using make.

 ## Basic QMK structure